Thean Hou Temple: History

 The temple was officially opened on 3 September 1989.
 Guan Yin was first given the appellation of "Goddess of Mercy" or the Mercy Goddess by Jesuit missionaries or The Society of Jesus in China.
 In Buddhist scriptures, Guan Yin is recognized as Avalokitesvara, the Bodhisattva of Compassion.

+Accessibility

+The temple is directly accessible from Persiaran Endah that connects to Jalan Robson towards the north, but has an incredibly steep gradient for private vehicles and minivans to both ascend and descent on.
+A much shorter and narrower road also indirectly connects to the temple's car park to the northwest, but instead cuts through residential units near Bukit Robson.

 Features

 Architectural

 This syncretic temple with elements of Buddhism, Confucianism and Taoism is a grandiose structure and represents a successful combination of modern architectural techniques and authentic traditional design featuring imposing pillars, spectacular roofs, ornate carvings and intricate embellishments.
 Its grand architecture has made it as one of the tourist destination.
 The front entrance of the temple features a multi-arched gateway with red pillars, the colour symbolic of prosperity and good fortune.
 Souvenir stalls and a canteen are found on the first level.
 The second-level houses the multi-purpose hall while offices are located on the third level.
 The fourth level has three tiers and the prayer hall is located here.